rapidsai/raft/docs/source/build.md

 ### Using C++ pre-compiled shared libraries

 Use `find_package(raft COMPONENTS nn distance)` to enable the shared libraries and transitively pass dependencies through separate targets for each component.
 In this example, the `raft::distance` and `raft::nn` targets will be available for configuring linking paths in addition to `raft::raft`.
-These targets will also pass through any transitive dependencies.
+These targets will also pass through any transitive dependencies (such as FAISS for the `nn` package).

 The pre-compiled libraries contain template specializations for commonly used types, such as single- and double-precision floating-point.
 In order to use the symbols in the pre-compiled libraries, the compiler needs to be told not to instantiate templates that are already contained in the shared libraries.
 By convention, these header files are named `specializations.cuh` and located in the base directory for the packages that contain specializations.